aftabalamio/T-COVID19/README.md

-# COVID19-Tracker
+# T-COVID19
-The COVID19 Tracker is an Android application that provides the latest information and updates about the Corona Virus(COVID-19) from all corona affected countries of the world and India.
-In India, we also show the live data with different states, union territories and capitals.
+The T-COVID19 is an Android application that provides the latest information and updates about the Corona Virus(COVID-19) from all corona affected countries of the world and India.
+In India, we also show live data with different states, union territories, and capitals.
 It also gives a set of basic COVID-19 symptoms and precautions.
 Here we have listed the cases as new and old with recovery, deaths, and total with date-time of data updates.

+For India, you can also track the daily cases, recovered, and deaths on a graph with the date and count.

 <h1>Built With</h1>
 <ul>